 This plugin has been tested on the vast majority of WordPress versions installed in the world (90%+), according to WordPress real-time statistics.
 It has also been tested on a very wide range of PHP versions (7.2, 7.3, 7.4 and 8), the language in which WordPress is coded.

 This plugin is released under MIT license, the most permissive and free license in the world.
 Its source code is fully available on GitHub.
-You can discover the entire collection of CrowdSec bouncers at our Hub.
+You can discover the entire collection of CrowdSec remediation components at our Hub.
 Beyond this one, you will find there more freshly released additions.